turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

 You will see a console that let's you easily debug/inspect the global state of your game.

-You will also notice that if you `add`, `remove` a player or try to make a move on the tictactoe board none of the state will change.
+You will also notice that if you `add`, `remove` a player or try to make a `move` on the tictactoe board, none of the state will change.
+So let's fix that!
 :::

 ### Initializing state